Screening for hepatitis C

 If you have developed serious complications from chronic hepatitis C infection, liver transplantation may be an option.
 During liver transplantation, the surgeon removes your damaged liver and replaces it with a healthy liver.
 Most transplanted livers come from deceased donors, though a small number come from living donors who donate a portion of their livers.

 In most cases, a liver transplant alone doesn't cure hepatitis C. The infection is likely to return, requiring treatment with antiviral medication to prevent damage to the transplanted liver.
-Several studies have demonstrated that new, direct-acting antiviral medication regimens are effective at curing post-transplant hepatitis C. Treatment with direct-acting antivirals can also be effective in appropriately selected patients before liver transplantation.
+Several studies have demonstrated that new, direct-acting antiviral medication regimens are effective at curing post-transplant hepatitis C. At the same time, treatment with direct-acting antivirals can be achieved in appropriately selected patients before liver transplantation.

 Although there is no vaccine for hepatitis C, your doctor will likely recommend that you receive vaccines against the hepatitis A and B viruses.
 These are separate viruses that also can cause liver damage and complicate the course of chronic hepatitis C.